alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

 * The child widget is defined in a computed cell, which awaits the `Future` held in the *countries* cell using `.awaited`.

-* `.initialValue([].cell)` so that the cell evaluates to the empty list while the response is still pending, rather than throwing an `UninitializedCellError`.
+* `.initialValue([].cell)` is used so that the cell evaluates to the empty list while the response is still pending, rather than throwing an `UninitializedCellError`.

 Notice we've successfuly decoupled the data loading, presentation and error handling steps from each other and factored them out into three